 Planet Ayurveda offers best combination of effective herbal remedies such as Allergy Care Pack for ayurvedic treatment of allergy.
 We provides 100 percent pure and natural products.
 All of them are free from side effects and are safe to use.
 And they are formulated by MD Ayurveda doctors.
 All of the medicines from the house are made without the addition of chemicals or additives or preservatives in it.

-- Tulsi Capsules - 2 capsules twice daily with plain water.
+- Tulsi Capsules: 2 Capsule, twice daily with warm water after meals.

-- Aller-G Care - 2 capsules twice daily with plain water.
+- Aller-G Care: 2 Capsules, twice daily with warm water after meals.

-- Curcumin Capsules - 2 capsules twice daily with plain water.
+- Curcumin Capsules: 2 Capsule, twice daily with warm water after meals.

 1. Tulsi Capsules